 Every-Week Roast Chicken

-Vegetables: Toss them with olive oil and season with salt and pepper.
+If you like, add herbs such as rosemary, thyme, savory, and oregano.
+Or vegetables: toss them with olive oil and season with salt and pepper.
 Scatter carrots, potatoes, and sweet potatoes around the bird at the start of cooking; add garlic, onion, lemon, and parsnips after 30 minutes.